European Union Trademark

 The national law of the Member State in which the action is brought governs the infringement action for all matters not expressly covered by the European Union Trademark Regulation.
 Therefore, the question of damages, among other things, is governed by national law (all EU national laws are now harmonized in this regard).

-Decisions of the national European Union trademark courts cannot be appealed to the ECJ although they may be appealed before the designated national European Union trademark courts of appeal.
-The ECJ has jurisdiction only in the case of prejudicial questions (i.e., questions referred by the European Union trademark court concerning the interpretation of a European Union Trademark Regulation provision).
+The CJEU has only jurisdiction in the case of prejudicial questions (i.e., questions referred by the European Union trademark court concerning the interpretation of a European Union Trademark Regulation provision).

 Provisional measures are also available based on the national law of the Member State in which the action is lodged.
 A request for provisional measures, including protective measures, may be made to a court of any Member State.
 If the court ordering the provisional measures is the same European Union trademark court with jurisdiction over the infringement action, it may order provisional measures in the territory of any EU Member State.
 If not, the provisional measures will be limited to the territory of the Member State of the court issuing the order.